junervin12/Lafia-Team/README.md

 ## Features

-- Detects the freshness of tomatoes in real-time using the camera.
+- Detects the defects of tomatoes in real-time using the camera.
 - Provides a freshness score to help users make informed decisions.
 - Easy-to-use interface with clear instructions.